inmatura/aws.inmatura.com/docs/jupyterhub-ami/user-mgmt.md

 This allows for centralized user management that can be connected to other authentication backends such as LDAP.

-You can access the KeyCloak management UI at the `/auth` path prefix:
+To access the KeyCloak management UI first go the `/auth` path prefix:

 ```plain title="URL"
 http://<ip-address>/auth
 ```

-- Click on `Administration Console`
-- Login into the admin UI:
+Then click on `Administration Console` and login into the admin UI:

 - username: `admin`
 - default password is the EC2 instance ID, for example: `i-0b3445939c749244c`

 On the top right corner select the `Jupyterhub` realm.

 !!! note "Jupyterhub realm"

     For a user to be able to login into JupyterHub it must belong to the `jupyterhub` realm.

     The default `jupyterhub-admin` user is located there.

 ![JupyterHub KeyCloak](/assets/img/jupyterhub-ami/keycloak-realm.png)

-## Add an user
+## Adding a user

 To add a new user:

 1. User click on the `Users` button on the left navigation under the `Manage` section.
 1. Click on the `Add user` button on the right side of the table.
 1. On the form type the username of the new user
 1. Click on `Save`